f5devcentral/f5-agility-labs-xc/docs/class4/adv_lab4.rst

 Task 3: Attach WAF policy to your HTTP Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task, you will follow steps to attach a WAF policy to your Load Balancer.
+In this task, you will follow steps to attach a WAF policy to your HTTP Load Balancer.

 #.
 In the left-hand navigation of the **Web App & API Protection** service under the **Manage** section, click on **Load Balancers > HTTP Load**
    **Balancers** under the **Manage** section.